Securing Claude Cowork: A Security Practitioner’s Guide

 Pro / Max Every user navigates to Settings > Privacy and opts out of data improving Claude.
 PR.DS-1

 All Verify full-disk encryption (FileVault / BitLocker) on all machines that will run Cowork.
-Local conversation history is only as safe as the disk.
 PR.DS-1

 All Review network egress settings in Admin Settings > Capabilities > Code Execution before enabling Cowork.
 PR.AC-5